Ninetalesgh/dndcampaign/vault/feats.md

 #### Grappling Attack
 *(Cost: 1 Superiority Die)*
 When you hit a creature with a **Melee Attack** and at least one of your hands is free, you can expend one Superiority Die to attempt to grapple the target.
 Add the Superiority Die to the attack's damage roll.
-The target must succeed on a STR Save or be [Grappled](conditions.md#grappled) by you.
+The target must succeed on a STR Save against your DC or be [Grappled](conditions.md#grappled) by you.
 ![\|50](https://bg3.wiki/w/images/4/40/Unarmed_Strike_Icon.webp)

 #### Menacing Attack
 *(Cost: 1 Superiority Die)*
 When you hit a creature with a **Melee or Ranged Attack**, you can expend one Superiority Die to attempt to frighten the target.
 Add the Superiority Die to the attack's damage roll.
-The target must succeed on a Wis Save or be [Frightened](conditions.md#frightened) until the end of your next turn.
+The target must succeed on a WIS Save against your DC or be [Frightened](conditions.md#frightened) until the end of your next turn.
 ![\|50](https://bg3.wiki/w/images/e/e6/Menacing_Attack_Melee_Icon.webp)

 ## Paladin